purelb/purelb/website/content/install/install/_index.md

 ---
-title: "Install PureLB"
+title: "Installation"
 description: "Describe Operation"
 weight: 10
 hide: [ "toc", "footer" ]
 ---

-PureLB can be installed from:

-* Helm Chart
-* Manifest
-* Source repository

-We recommend using Helm for production systems and source for development.

-## Installed Components
-1. PureLB Namespace.
-A namespace is created and annotated for all of the PureLB components
-2. Custom Resource Definition.
-PureLB uses two CRD's for configuration
-3. Sample/Default configuration.
-The default PureLB configuration and one sample Service Group configuration are added
-4. Allocator Deployment.
-A deployment with a single instance of the allocator is installed on the cluster
-5. lbnodeagent Daemonset.
-By default lbnodeagent is installed on all nodes
+We recommend that you use [Helm](https://helm.sh/) to install PureLB on production systems.
+Before you do, though, you need to prepare your k8s cluster.

-### Preparing the Cluster
+## Prepare the Cluster
-Prior to the installation of PureLB, the k8s cluster should be installed with an operating Container Network Interface.
+Before installing PureLB, your k8s cluster should be up and running with an operating [Container Network Interface](https://www.redhat.com/sysadmin/cni-kubernetes).

-#### Firewall Rules
+### Firewall Rules
-PureLB uses a library called Memberlist to provide local network address failover faster than standard k8s timeouts would require.
-If you plan to use local network address and have applied firewalls to your nodes, it is necessary to add a rule to allow the memberlist election to occur.
-The port used by Memberlist in PureLB is **Port 7934 UDP/TCP**, memberlist uses both TCP and UDP, open both.
+PureLB uses a library called [Memberlist](https://github.com/hashicorp/memberlist) to provide faster local network address failover than k8s does.
+If you plan to use local network addresses and have firewalls on your nodes, you must add a rule to allow the memberlist election to occur.
+PureLB uses both TCP and UDP on port **7934**, so open both.

-{{% notice danger %}}
+{{% notice danger %}}f
 If UDP/TCP 7934 is not open and a local network address is allocated, PureLB will exhibit "split brain" behavior.
 Each node will attempt to allocate the address where the local network addresses match and update v1/service.
-This will cause the v1/service to continously update, the lbnodeagent logs show repeated attempts to register addresses and it it will appear that PureLB is unstable.
+This will cause the v1/service to continously update, the LBNodeAgent logs will show repeated attempts to register addresses, and it will appear that PureLB is unstable.
 {{% /notice %}}

-#### ARP Behavior
+### ARP Behavior
-{{% notice warning %}}
 We recommend that you change the Linux kernel's ARP behavior from its default.
 This is necessary if you're using kubeproxy in IPVS mode and is also good security practice.
 By default Linux will answer ARP requests for addresses on any interface irrespective of the source.
-Linux sets this default to increase the the chance of successful communication.
-We recommend changing this setting so Linux only answers ARP requests for addresses on the interface it receives the request.
+It does this to increase the the chance of successful communication, but we recommend changing this setting so Linux only answers ARP requests for addresses on the interface on which it receives the request.
 This can be done in sysconfig or in the kubeproxy configuration.
-{{% /notice %}}

-Updating the kubeproxy configuration is dependent upon the Kubernetes packaging in use, refer to your distribution packaging information.
+Updating the kubeproxy configuration is dependent upon the Kubernetes packaging in use, so please refer to your distribution packaging information.
 The following should be used to set IPVS and ARP behavior.

 Kubeproxy Configuration